Montana-Media-Arts/IndiGame/modules/section-2/_posts/2017-01-20-wrap-up-conclusions.md

 # Wrap Up & Conclusions

 Nice job on this section!
-We learned more about ourselves and our Grit, and we programmed with more freedom this week.
+We learned more about ourselves and our Grit, and we programmed with more freedom.
 We took a whirlwind lap around Scratch, and I hope you enjoyed it.
 It's fun little language.
 There is a lot more you can do as you experiment with it.
 Feels good, yes?

 ## Moving Forward